 As a final top tip, I would strongly recommend spending a morning or an early evening in the Chania old town and port.
 It is full of colour and rustic charm as you might expect in an old port.
 A must see and only a 20-minute taxi ride from the hotel.

 I feel like I could write about this place all day, but I don’t want to tell you too much more as you might want to explore this for yourself.
 We had a brilliant five nights here and the children were genuinely sad when we left.
 They had made friends here, which we hope we will see again.

-In summary, if holidays are about making memories, then the Kiani Beach Resort know the secret for making those memories truly special.
-Special thanks to Manolo, Iva (Animation team), Antonio (Manager) and the Seacrete Hotels marketing team for their kind hospitality.
+In summary, if holidays are about making memories, then the Kiani Beach Resort knows the secret for making those memories truly special.
+Special thanks to Manolo, Iva (Animation team), Antonio (Manager), and the Seacrete Hotels marketing team for their kind hospitality.

 Note: The Kiani Beach Resort is currently undergoing a large expansion.
 This did not disrupt our stay or our sleep, but the new part will be open later this year.
 It is a modern build, including more rooms, a nature trail, and a luxury spa.
 We can’t wait to come back and see the expansion!

 This was a complimentary stay with Seacrete Hotels but all content, opinions, and photographs are my own.
 For further information on the Kiani Beach Resorts and Seacrete Hotels, please visit https://www.seacretehotels.com/